-Scarlett Johansson Jennifer Aniston Brad Pitt Angelina Jolie Orlando Bloom Paris Hilton Eva Longoria Tom Cruise Katie Holmes Gwen Stefani Lindsay Lohan Adam Brody Britney Spears Halle Berry Nick Lachey Madonna Beyonce Knowles
+Scarlett Johansson Jennifer Aniston Brad Pitt Angelina Jolie Orlando Bloom Paris Hilton Eva Longoria Tom Cruise Katie Holmes Gwen Stefani lindsay Lohan Adam Brody Britney Spears Halle Berry Nick Lachey Madonna Beyonce Knowles

 An adjective is a word or group of words used to describe a noun.